Vinegar Hill Camp

 Come along to the community events and get involved.

 Note: Transphobia, misogyny, racism, and other discriminatory nonsense is not welcome at camp.
+Trans women are women, trans men are men, non-binary and cultural genders are perfect as they are.
 We love and cherish all our Rainbow whanau.

 |Do be respectful and considerate of other campers|